-To find answers on the proposed research questions, we intend to combine literature review, data analysis, and a design science research methodology.
-From the automotive use case, typical data parameters such as precision, timeliness, dynamic range, and noise are collected from sensor specifications and data examples.
-Combined with interviews and workshops with ADAS and deep learning experts, and following the methodology for design science studies [71, 51], the principal goal of the research is to devise a solution for understanding data quality requirements and dependencies between data types in distributed systems using machine learning models.
+Research roadmap: To find answers to the proposed research questions, we utilised a design science research methodology.
+From the automotive use case, typical data parameters such as precision, timeliness, dynamic range, and noise were collected from sensor specifications and data examples.
+Combined with interviews and workshops with ADAS and deep learning experts, and following the methodology for design science studies [74, 53], the principal goal of the research was to devise a solution for understanding data quality requirements and dependencies between data types in distributed systems using machine learning models.